ingig/code-narrator/docs/src/documentation/plugins/builders/BaseBuilder.ts.md

 # BaseBuilder.ts

-The `BaseBuilder.ts` file is a TypeScript code file that defines an abstract class `BaseBuilder`.
-This class serves as the base class for Builder plugins, which are used to generate questions for GPT, parse the response, and load it into a `Document` object that is later cached.
+This is a TypeScript code file that defines the `BaseBuilder` class, which serves as the base class for Builder plugins.
+Builder plugins are used to generate questions for GPT, parse the response, and load it into the `Document` object that is later cached.

 ## Class: BaseBuilder

+The `BaseBuilder` class is an abstract class that provides the basic structure and methods for generating and rendering documentation using GPT.

+### Properties

+- `openAIRepository`: An instance of the `OpenAIRepository` class.
+- `generator`: A string representing the generator used for the Builder plugin.
+- `config`: An instance of the `ICodeNarratorConfig` interface.

 ### Constructor

-- `protected constructor(generator: string)`: Initializes a new instance of the `BaseBuilder` class with the specified generator.

-### Properties

-- `openAIRepository: OpenAIRepository`: An instance of the `OpenAIRepository` class.
-- `generator: string`: The generator used by the builder.
-- `config: ICodeNarratorConfig`: The configuration object for the builder.
+The constructor takes a `generator` string as a parameter and initializes the `openAIRepository`, `generator`, and `config` properties.

 ### Abstract Methods

-- `generate(): any`: An abstract method that must be implemented by derived classes to generate content.
+- `generate()`: An abstract method that must be implemented by derived classes.
-- `render(document: Document): Promise<string>`: An abstract method that must be implemented by derived classes to render the content of a `Document` object.
+- `render(document: Document)`: An abstract method that takes a `Document` object as a parameter and must be implemented by derived classes.

 ### Public Methods

-- `getAnswer(name: string, args: any = {}, template = 'template', assistantMessages?: string[]): Promise<OpenAIResponse>`: Generates a question using the specified template and arguments, and returns the GPT response as an `OpenAIResponse` object.
+- `getAnswer(name: string, args: any = {}, template = 'template', assistantMessages?: string[])`: A method that takes a `name`, `args`, `template`, and optional `assistantMessages` as parameters, and returns a Promise of an `OpenAIResponse`.
+It generates a question using the Liquid template engine and queries the OpenAIRepository.

-- `generateDocumentation(options: GenerateOptions)`: Generates documentation using the specified options and returns a `Document` object.
+- `generateDocumentation(options: GenerateOptions)`: A method that takes a `GenerateOptions` object as a parameter and returns a Promise of a `Document`.
+It generates the documentation using the provided options and stores the response in a `Document` object.

-- `generateDocumentationAndCache(options: GenerateOptions)`: Generates documentation using the specified options, creates a `Document` object, and stores it in the cache.
+- `generateDocumentationAndCache(options: GenerateOptions)`: A method that takes a `GenerateOptions` object as a parameter and generates the documentation using the provided options.
+It then stores the generated `Document` object in the `DocumentationCache`.

-- `hasChanged(document?: Document)`: Checks if the specified document has changed since it was last updated.
+- `hasChanged(document?: Document)`: A method that takes an optional `Document` object as a parameter and returns a boolean indicating whether the document has changed or not.
+It checks if the file exists, if the documentation type has changed, and if the file's modification time is greater than or equal to the document's updated time.

-## Usage Examples
+## Example Usage

-To use the `BaseBuilder` class, you need to create a derived class that implements the abstract methods `generate()` and `render()`.
-Here's an example of a derived class:
+To use the `BaseBuilder` class, you would need to create a derived class that implements the abstract methods `generate()` and `render(document: Document)`.

 ```typescript
 import BaseBuilder from "./BaseBuilder";